EXCLUSIVE-Russia's Yandex.Drive plans to offer platform for operating car fleets

 ($1 = 72.0175 roubles)

-(Reporting by Gleb Stolyarov; Writing by Anna Rzhevkina; Editing by Katya Golubkova, Jason Neely and Edmund Blair)
+(Reporting by Gleb Stolyarov; Writing by Anna Rzhevkina and Katya Golubkova, Editing by Jason Neely, Edmund Blair, Kirsten Donovan)

 ((anna.rzhevkina@tr.com; +48 58 7696600;))